Best Online Master’s in Computer Science Without CS Undergrad of 2025

 Programming Experience

-Some programs may prefer applicants to have a foundational understanding of programming concepts, such as programming languages, variables, and source code.
+Some programs may prefer that you have a foundational understanding of programming concepts, such as programming languages, variables, and source code.

 Minimum GPA

-Most schools require applicants to meet a minimum total GPA or a minimum GPA in the last 60 credits of their undergraduate program.
+Most schools require you to meet a minimum total GPA or a minimum GPA in the last 60 credits of your undergraduate program.

 Work Experience

 Universities often request your resume.
-If you have worked either in a technology-related job or in another professional role, your experience may boost your chances of acceptance.
+If you have worked in a technology-related job or in another professional role, your experience may boost your chances of admission.

 Other Application Materials